The Falcon Takes Over: Plot

-Prison escapee Moose Malloy is looking for his girlfriend Velma, whom he has not seen for five years.
+Prison escapee Moose Malloy is looking for his girlfriend Velma Valento, whom he has not seen for five years.
 Velma was a showgirl at Florian's, a now-defunct nightclub which has become Club 13.
-Nobody there has heard of Velma, and after a frustrated Moose runs amok and kills the manager, amateur sleuth Gay Lawrence, aka "The Falcon," takes an interest in the affair.

-The Falcon visits Jessie Florian, widow of the owner of the defunct nightclub.
+Nobody there has heard of Velma and after a frustrated Moose runs amok and kills the manager Montgomery, amateur sleuth Gay Lawrence, aka The Falcon, takes an interest in the affair.
+The Falcon visits Jessie Florian, widow of Mike, the owner of the defunct nightclub.
 She is cagey and tells him that Velma is dead.

-What Florian does not tell the Falcon is that Velma has re-invented herself as cafe society fixture Diana Kenyon.
+What Florian does not tell the Falcon is that Velma has re-invented herself as café society fixture Diana Kenyon.
 She dates the shady owner of the Swan Club, Laird Burnett, for whom Moose took a manslaughter rap.
 Burnett pays Florian for her silence.
 Burnett runs a blackmailing racket.
 Working with Diana and Lindsay Marriott, he recommends well-heeled Swan Club patrons to psychic Jules Amthor, who ferrets out compromising information.

 Fearful of the Falcon's interest, Burnett sets a trap.
 Marriott hires the Falcon on the pretext of delivering ransom for a stolen jade necklace.
-The Falcon avoids harm, but Marriott is killed.
+The Falcon avoids harm but Marriott is killed.
 Aspiring newspaper reporter Anne Reardon has been following the Falcon and arrives in the aftermath.
-In Marriott's pocket they find a business card for the psychic, Jules Amthor.
+In Marriott's pocket, they find Amthor's business card.

-To get rid of Moose, Burnett has Jessie Florian send him to Amthor, who is waiting with a gun.
-The Falcon's assistant, Goldy Locke, is there when Moose breaks Amthor's neck, and is saved when police arrive and Moose flees.

-The Falcon and Goldy return to Jessie Florian's and discover she has been murdered.
-The Falcon finds a photograph of Velma, but concludes it is a fake.

-Anne traces the jade necklace to Diana Kenyon.
+To get rid of Moose, Burnett has Florian send him to Amthor, who is waiting with a gun.
+The Falcon's assistant, Goldy Locke, is there when Moose breaks Amthor's neck and is saved when police arrive and Moose flees.
+The Falcon and Goldy return to Florian's and discover she has been murdered.
+The Falcon finds a photograph of Velma but concludes it is a fake.
+Anne traces the jade necklace to Diana.
 At the Swan Club, the Falcon is introduced by Diana to Laird Burnett.
-Diana claims to know where to find the girl in the photograph--supposedly Velma--and the wary Falcon accepts a ride.
+Diana claims to know where to find the girl in the photograph, supposedly Velma, and the wary Falcon accepts a ride.

-In the car Diana pulls a gun and the Falcon confirms the blackmail scheme and that she is Velma.
-When the car stops, she is surprised by Moose, who has taken the place of her chauffeur.
+In the car, Diana pulls a gun and the Falcon confirms the blackmail scheme and that she is Velma.
+When the car stops, she is surprised by Moose, who has taken the place of her chauffeur Gerger.
 Moose is unhappy that she is going with Burnett; she shoots him and is turning her gun on the Falcon when Anne's approaching car backfires, which Diana mistakes for gunfire.
-In the confusion the Falcon takes her gun.

-Diana/Velma is delivered to the police, Anne has a scoop for the newspaper, and the Falcon moves on to his next case.
+In the confusion, the Falcon takes her gun.
+Diana is delivered to the police, Anne has a scoop for the newspaper and the Falcon moves on to his next case.